Holland's Tulip Fields and Historic Towns

 How to get there

-Tour start and end: Dordrecht and Schagen
+Tour start and end: Dordrecht or Schagen

 Nearest airport: Amsterdam Schiphol (AMS)